What is Spousal Sponsorship in Canada?

 - Additional documents must be provided at this time to be successful.

 The spousal sponsorship process can take up to12 months.
-Many factors can disrupt the successful processing and/or cause an extensive delay in the completion of the application process.
+Many factors can disrupt successful processing or cause an extensive delay in completing the application process.
 It is a complicated process that can be difficult.

 - Not meeting one of the requirements